ValveSoftware/Proton/README.md

 describe how we create the build environment for the production builds of Proton.
 For reproducibility and security reasons, we will be setting up a Debian virtual machine.
 However, you should be able to follow these instructions on other distributions as well.
+If you are building outside of the default Vagrant VM, you may find the `disable_vagrant` variable in the top-level Makefile helpful.
+See `make help`.

 Proton provides a Vagrantfile, which will automatically set up the Debian VM for you.
 After installing [Vagrant](https://www.vagrantup.com/), initialize the